diogosilva30/TECH-EDU-ACADEMIC-DROPOUT-WORKSHOP/README.md

 ## About the workshop

 Academic failure has always been a problem for educational institutions.
 In this workshop, we explained how it is possible to predict academic dropouts through machine learning techniques.
-Both `Random Forests` and `Neural networks` will be explored.
+Both `Random Forests` and `Neural networks` are explored.
 First, we made a theoretical introduction to the previously mentioned algorithms as well as some frequent pre-processing techniques.
 Secondly, we presented a quick demo on how to implement these algorithms in Python.

 ## Hosts